Looking to hire someone to mount your TV in NYC? Here's what to look for, what to avoid, and how to book a trusted TV installer in minutes.

 These prices include the labor, hardware, and stud finding.
 You provide the TV and the mount (or grab one from our recommended products before your appointment).
 We bring everything else.

-Check out our full service list and pricing for add-ons like LED strips, floating stands, and custom media walls.
+Check out our full service list and pricing for add-ons like LED strips and floating stands.

 Booking takes two minutes — no phone calls, no waiting for a callback: